 Here is my deco mesh Christmas wreath.
 I love the festive look of the simple dollar store greenery I added to the wreath.

-It goes perfectly on my snowy window over my fireplace mantel.
+It goes perfectly on my DIY frosted window over my fireplace mantel.

 Valentines Wreath DIY

 This wreath is the perfect wreath color for Valentine’s day.